ANZAzureDevs/New-Breakpoint/README.md

 ![Azure Dev Ops to GitHub Migration Unplugged](https://github.com/ANZAzureDevs/New-Breakpoint/blob/429b2711ea27de79cc6d684567b352f1d953a27b/media/NewBreakpointApril.jpg)

-## 2026-02-12: New Breakpoint S5 Ep 8: Breaking the Build: Azure Dev Ops to GitHub Migration Unplugged
+## 2026-02-12: New Breakpoint S5 Ep X: Breaking the Build: Azure Dev Ops to GitHub Migration Unplugged

 Join Michelle Sandford and April Yoho for the newest episode of New Breapoint, Breaking the Build: Azure Dev Ops to GitHub Migration Unplugged” – a practical, no-fluff session designed for developers, architects, and engineering teams who want a clear path to migration.